Dmitri Voronkov Game Preview: Blue Jackets vs. Maple Leafs

-Dmitri Voronkov and the Columbus Blue Jackets will be in action on Saturday at 7:00 PM ET, and they'll be up against the Toronto Maple Leafs.
-Fancy a bet on Voronkov in the Blue Jackets-Maple Leafs matchup?
-Use our stats and information below.
+Dmitri Voronkov will be on the ice when the Columbus Blue Jackets and Toronto Maple Leafs meet on Friday at Nationwide Arena, starting at 7:00 PM ET.
+Does a bet on Voronkov interest you?
+Our stats and information can help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.